wg/wrk/README.md

   a body, will have no performance impact.
 Per-request actions, particularly building a new HTTP request, and use of response() will necessarily reduce the amount of load that can be generated.

-## Acknowledgements

-  wrk contains code from a number of open source projects including the 'ae' event loop from redis, the nginx/joyent/node.js 'http-parser', and Mike Pall's LuaJIT.
-Please consult the NOTICE file for licensing details.

-## Cryptography Notice

-  This distribution includes cryptographic software.
-The country in which you currently reside may have restrictions on the import, possession, use, and/or re-export to another country, of encryption software.
-BEFORE using any encryption software, please check your country's laws, regulations and policies concerning the import, possession, or use, and re-export of encryption software, to see if this is permitted.
-See <http://www.wassenaar.org/> for more information.

-  The U.S. Government Department of Commerce, Bureau of Industry and Security (BIS), has classified this software as Export Commodity Control Number (ECCN) 5D002.C.1, which includes information security software using or performing cryptographic functions with symmetric algorithms.
-The form and manner of this distribution makes it eligible for export under the License Exception ENC Technology Software Unrestricted (TSU) exception (see the BIS Export Administration Regulations, Section 740.13) for both object code and source code.